shrink0r/suffix-tree/README.md

 ## Purpose

-Suffix-tree implementation using the ukonen algorithm.
+Suffix-tree implementation using the ukkonen algorithm.
 The code is based on these two articles found at [stackoverflow](http://stackoverflow.com/questions/9452701/ukkonens-suffix-tree-algorithm-in-plain-english?answertab=oldest#tab-top) and [geeksforgeeks](http://www.geeksforgeeks.org/ukkonens-suffix-tree-construction-part-1/).